 Discuss your communication goals.
 Ask questions like, “How will we monitor the results of our work together?”

 - get backlinks to your product;

 If you are attempting everything you can to get the public interested in your company or product, and you are not getting results, hire a PR manager or PR service for your needs.
 By now you have everything you need to recruit just the right PR agency or PR manager for your brand.
 But once you start cooperating with a PR firm or hire a PR manager, your job isn’t done.
 For the best results, be ready to work as a partner to ensure that the strategy and messaging they transmit are what you need.

 - The PR Meaning Will Never Be the Same.
 Have You Changed Your PR?

 - The Importance of the Press Kit

 - The Difference Between Good PR and Bad PR (Public Relations)

 PR managers are responsible for developing and executing an organization’s PR and media strategy, building its reputation, and assuring successful media coverage.
 As a PR manager, you will write or control the creation of media releases and posts on social media, forge relationships with reporters and key influencers and manage the response to ‘crisis’ circumstances.
 PR managers are required in every sector from finance to fashion, from education to politics.

-It is suggested to have a minimum of a bachelors’ degree in public relations, marketing, communications, fundraising, journalism, and English for a public relations manager.
-In addition to gaining a degree, public relations managers are also required to have years of experience in their CV before being considered hired for this position.
+It is recommended to have at least a bachelor’s degree in public relations, marketing, communications, fundraising, journalism, or English to become a public relations manager.
+In addition to obtaining a degree, public relations managers should also have several years of experience listed on their resume before being considered for this position.